AllGray/AllGray.github.io/source/index.html.md

 Solder the rest of the buttons

-(two buttons at the right side of the PCB)
+(Two buttons at the right side of the PCB)

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/85.jpg)